Important

 22667f53682a2920948d19c7133ab1c9c3f745805c14125859d20cede07f11f9

-Use the following sections to configure advanced Project Quay settings.
+Use the following sections to configure a proof of concept Project Quay deployment with SSL/TLS certificates.

 Using SSL/TLS

-To configure Project Quay with a self-signed certificate, you must create a Certificate Authority (CA) and then generate the required key and certificate files.
+To configure Project Quay with a self-signed certificate, you must create a Certificate Authority (CA) and a primary key file named ssl.cert and ssl.key.

 Procedure